vordonez6/shaping-quantum/content/braids/index.md

 the strings remain in the cube, transforms one braid into the other, then the two n-braids are equivalent.

-Figure 2.4.1 shows an example of elementary moves being applied to (a) to demonstrate that it is the trivial 2-braid.
+The figure below shows an example of elementary moves being applied to (a) to demonstrate that it is the trivial 2-braid.

 <div class="centered_image">